-We work with Good Earth Tours, a small travel company with clients from Europe and the USA.
+We work with Sunset Tours and Safaris, a small travel company with clients from Europe and the USA.
 They would love an intern for 2 days a week to help with planning and organising itineraries, liaising with local agents and camps plus general office administration.
 Through this internship you’ll learn basic business skills, which are transferable to other business disciplines in an exciting environment.

 On the other days you’ll help with the community and conservation projects based in Arusha, Moshi and Dar es Salaam.

 Dymphana was set up and run by the wonderful Sister Mary, an expert in autism and special needs.
 She’s an inspiring lady who spent her life savings building this home and on-site school for children with intellectual impairment such as autism and Down syndrome.